-Jewelry/makeup/hair styles must be in line with society norms and simple in nature - not excessive.
+Jewelry/make-up/hair styles must be conservative and simple in nature- not excessive.
+Unnaturally colored hair (blue, green, red, purple, orange, etc.) that is distracting to the educational process is not permitted.
 No chains or heavy metal of any type allowed.
 This includes oversized belt buckles or oversized piercings.
 No temporary tattoos or body sprinkles are to be worn on the face, arms, hands, legs.